iterative/dvc.org/content/docs/dvclive/index.md

 After you run your training code, all the logged data will be stored in the `dvclive` directory.
 Check the [DVCLive outputs](/doc/dvclive/how-it-works) page for more details.

+## Run with DVC

+You can [run experiments with DVC] using [pipelines].
+See examples of how to [add DVCLive to a pipeline] or [add a pipeline to DVCLive code], or get more information about how to [setup a pipeline] to work with DVCLive.

+[run experiments with DVC]:
+  /doc/user-guide/experiment-management/running-experiments
+[pipelines]: /doc/user-guide/pipelines
+[add DVCLive to a pipeline]: /doc/start/data-management/metrics-parameters-plots
+[add a pipeline to DVCLive code]: /doc/start/experiments/experiment-pipelines
+[setup your pipeline]: /doc/dvclive/how-it-works#run-with-dvc